Crown Student Senate

 - When and where is your event?

-- Provide an overview of your event, including the purpose and what will be happening during the event (ie. speakers, activities, etc)?
+- Provide an overview of your event, including the purpose and what will be happening during the event (e.g. speakers, activities, etc.)

 - Is it free for students?
-If not, who will be in attendance?
+If not, who is the intended audience?

-- If there is a charge for students, will there be a discount for Crown affiliated students if CSS chooses to fund this event?
+- If the event requires a purchased ticket, will there be a discount for Crown affiliates if CSS chooses to fund it?

-- How will sponsors of this event be recognised (ie. posters, social media, marketing, etc)?
+- How will you recognize sponsors (e.g. posters, flyers, social media, etc.)?

-- Where else have you gone to request for funding (ie. SUA, SOFA, provosts, or collegeprogram offices, etc)?
+- Where else have you gone to request for funding (e.g. SUA, SOFA, Provosts, etc.)?

-- How much funding have you received so far for this event and how much are you hopingfor/expecting?
+- How much funding have you received so far, what is your goal, and/or how much are you expecting?

-UCSC related organizations and/or persons seeking funding from CSS must print out and turn in a Funding Request Form.
-Submit your request electronically by 5:00 p.m. the Thursday before the meeting at which you wish to present.
-It is require that you email the chair after turning in the form in order for your presentation to be scheduled.
 Requests may be delayed one or more weeks at the chair’s discretion in order to keep meeting times within a reasonable timeframe.
-A representative must be present at the meeting to present your funding request, answer questions about the proposal.
+A representative must be present at the meeting to present your funding request to answer questions about the proposal.